Hash-if-vs/AI-Indian-Legal-Assistant/README.md

 ## Prerequisites
 Install cuda drivers to access gpu if you are running on your local machine.
+You can also run this on cpu by tweaking the code a bit.
-Make sure python is installed
+Install Python
 ## Usage
  ### 1. Clone the repo
  Open your terminal and clone the repository by :